MrFranciscoPaz/Inferencia_est/README.md

 - What Teachers Should Know About the Bootstrap: Resampling in the Undergraduate Statistics Curriculum

--Hesterberg, Tim C. 2015.
+- Hesterberg, Tim C. 2015.
 “What Teachers Should Know About the Bootstrap: Resampling in the Undergraduate Statistics Curriculum.”
 The American Statistician 69 (4).
 Taylor & Francis:371–86.

 - Notas de Estadística Computacional, ITAM, María Teresa Ortiz (2018)